 - Scripts that discount subscription price or shipping rates apply to the first payment only.

 - Gift cards used to pay for subscriptions only apply to the first payment.

-- To use subscriptions, the merchant must be using Shopify Payments as their primary payment gateway.
+- To use subscriptions, the merchant needs to be using Shopify Payments, PayPal Express, or Authorize.net as a payment gateway.

 - Customers can't use accelerated checkouts or local payment methods to purchase subscriptions.